awslabs/serverless-plugin-lambda-insights/README.md

 ## Want to contribute?

 This is your repo - just go head and create a pull request.
-See also [CONTRIBUTING] (CONTRIBUTING) for more introductions.
+See also [CONTRIBUTING](CONTRIBUTING.md) for more introductions.

 Some open Ideas and Tasks: